cscart/docs/en/user_guide/manage_products/features/index.rst

 Features
 ********

-Use this section to add and manage extra product fields.
-Later, these features may be used to supplement standard product information.
-For example, it can be a field for ISBN, if you sell printed books, a field for audio formats, if you sell music, etc.
+**Features** are additional product properties.
+You can use them to add information that is specific to the products you sell.
+For example, if you sell printed books, you can add a field for ISBN; if you sell music, you can add a field for the audio format, etc.

-The section contains a list of all product features that are available in your store.
-Optionally, you can arrange features into groups and then edit the settings of the whole group instead of editing every single feature.
+The **Products → Features** section contains a list of all product features that are available in your store.
+Optionally, you can arrange features into groups and then edit the properties of the whole group instead of editing every single feature.

 .. image:: img/product_features.png
     :align: center